-Blue Ridge School of Herbal Medicine offers various long-term programs as well events.
-You’ll find a full description of each course, including class dates, tuition and the application process under the Programs tab above.
-You can find more information for our events on the Events page.
+Blue Ridge School of Herbal Medicine offers various long-term in-person programs as well online classes, and shorter in-person classes we call modulars.
+You’ll find a full description of each course and class, including class dates, tuition and the application process under the Programs tab above.

 All of our classes are taught in-person.
 CoreyPine Shane is the primary teacher and invites some of the best herbalists in Asheville to teach their specialties to our students at Blue Ridge School of Herbal Medicine.
-We do, however, have online programs coming your way!
+We do, however, have 3 online programs available on this site.

 After you’ve filled out the application and paid the application fee, we will reach out to you about scheduling an interview.
-For programs that require an interview, we will hold interviews on Thursdays and Fridays, with two time slots available each day.
+For programs that require an interview, we will hold interviews throughout the work-week.

 *View each individual program to learn each application due date and specific application processes.